Registering to Vote

 You may indicate P.O.
 Box or alternate mail service mail service option, including general delivery, as your mailing address on the application.

-As a registered voter, you will receive a ballot in the mail by:
+As a registered voter, you will receive a ballot in the mail at least 18 days prior to the election.

 The ballot is automatically sent to the mailing address provided with your voter registration.